In order to ensure the timely delivery of your eligible benefits, please closely follow the procedures listed below.

 - Complete and file an admissions application online at http://www.csumentor.org/.

-- If English and Math courses have been completed, submit unofficial transcripts to the Admissions office.
-Should you have any questions about the admissions process, please contact the Admissions office at (805) 437-8500.
+- For additional information please visit the Veterans Admissions website.
+Should you have any questions about the admissions process, please contact the Admissions office at 805-437-8500.

 STEP TWO: Apply for VA benefits.